Chiral Homology of elliptic curves and the Zhu algebra: Introduction

 If $p,p' \geq 3$ then the embedding is not an isomorphism.
 In all cases, however, the reduced schemes of $\sing(V)$ and $JX_V$ are isomorphic, both consisting of a single closed point. \end{thm*} Regarding simple affine vertex algebras we prove the following result. \begin{thm*}[\ref{thm:affine}] Let $V$ be the simple affine vertex algebra $V_k(\mathfrak{sl}_2)$ at positive integral level $k \in \mathbb{Z}_{+}$.
 The natural embedding $\sing(V) \hookrightarrow JX_V$ is an isomorphism of schemes.
 In particular

 \end{thm*} Our proof of this theorem uses a result of Meurman-Primc \cite{MPbook} on PBW-type bases of integrable $\widehat{\mathfrak{sl}}_2$-modules.

 In general the question of for which vertex algebras $V$ the condition (\ref{SS.condition}) holds appears to be a subtle and interesting one.
 We find it particularly interesting that Rogers-Ramanujan type $q$-series identities appear in the comparison of the graded dimension of $V$ with that of $JR_V$.
-As a tentative first step towards a better understanding of the relationship between $\gr^F(V)$ and $JR_V$ in general we construct a Gr\"{o}bner basis of $JR_V$ for $V = V_1(\mathfrak{sl}_2)$ in Section \ref{section.Groebner}.

 \end{nolabel}